 Réserve faunique de Matane

-Stories of trout, salmon, and black bears
+Stories of trout and salmon

 In collaboration with Émile David, fishing enthusiast.

 Réserve faunique de Matane is renowned for many things.
 I’m a hunter, so its deer have left the biggest mark in my imagination over the years.
 For many cross-country skiing and snowshoeing fanatics, the fabulous Chic-Chocs mountain range have proven an incomparable attraction.
 All sorts of hikers also criss-cross the large valleys of the wildlife reserve somewhere along the 650 km International Appalachian Trail.
 There are so many beautiful things to contemplate that we sometimes forget that the reserve is named after the waterway running through it: a prolific salmon river.